mytkymt/mytkymt/content/jp/project/HaptoMapping/index.md

 #   Otherwise, set `slides = ""`.
 slides: example
 ---
-HaptoMapping is a projection-based visuo-haptic augmented reality (VHAR) system, that can render visual and haptic content independently and present consistent visuo-haptic sensations on physical surfaces. <br>
+HaptoMapping is a projection-based visuo-haptic augmented reality (VHAR) system, that can render visual and haptic content independently and present consistent visuo-haptic sensations on physical surfaces.
-(EuroHaptics2021, SIGGRAPH Asia E-tech 2021, TVCG)